Ryan Briscoe

-Ryan Briscoe (born 24 September 1981) is an Australian-American professional racing driver from Sydney who has predominantly raced open-wheel and sports cars in Europe and America.
+Ryan John Briscoe (born 24 September 1981) is an Australian-American professional racing driver from Sydney who has predominantly raced open-wheel and sports cars in Europe and America.

 In IndyCar he collected 8 wins and 28 podiums, finishing third in the 2009 season, fifth in 2008 and 2010, and sixth in 2011 and 2012.
 In sports car racing, he has won the 2020 24 Hours of Daytona and the 2020 Petit Le Mans, was runner-up at the 2007 American Le Mans Series LMP2 class, and won the 2013 12 Hours of Sebring LMP2 class, the 2008 and 2013 Petit Le Mans LMP2 class, the 2015 24 Hours of Daytona GTLM class, and finished third overall at the 2008 24 Hours of Daytona.

 Career biography

 Early career

 Like many racing drivers, he started his career in karting, first racing in 1993.
 After winning Australian, North American and Italian championships, he moved to Formula Renault in 2000.
-He won the Italian Formula Renault Championship in 2001 (winning 5 races) and finished 4th running a limited schedule in the Eurocup (with 2 wins in 6 races).
+He won the Italian Formula Renault Championship in 2001 (winning five races) and finished fourth running a limited schedule in the Eurocup (with two wins in six races).

 2002–04: Toyota F1 test driver

 In 2002, he became test driver for the Toyota Formula One team which made its debut that season.
-He started that year racing in the Formula 3000 series, but struggled and left his ride after 7 races.
-He finished the year in the German Formula Three Championship, taking 3 podiums in the last 6 rounds.
-He also won the Formula Three Euroseries in 2003 (winning 8 races in the process).
+He started that year racing in the Formula 3000 series, but struggled and left his ride after seven races.
+He finished the year in the German Formula Three Championship, taking three podiums in the last six rounds.
+He also won the Formula Three Euroseries in 2003 (winning eight races in the process).
 He became the Toyota F1 team's 'third' driver (i.e., drove the team's test car on Fridays at Grands Prix) for the last third of the 2004 season, after previous third driver Ricardo Zonta was called up to replace Cristiano da Matta.